-- To practice 15 min Body Scan or 30 min Body scan daily.
-Do the longer version at least once during the week.
+- To practice 15 min Body Scan or 30 min Body scan daily (or from the class recording).

 - Practice mindfulness doing an everyday activity such as brushing the teeth, eating one meal, walking.
 Pick one of them daily and keep it simple.

 - Habit releaser – see if you can notice which chairs you normally sit on at home, in a café, at the meetings.
 Make a deliberate choice to try another chair, or alter the position of the chair you use.
 This will make us aware how we often operate on autopilot